Gold Mercury International Award: Conference locations

 The international award ceremonies were held in different locations.

 The fifteenth annual ceremony of the Gold Mercury International Award in 1975 was held in the Gothic Room of the Brussels City Hall.

 Moscow hosted the 20th conference in 1980, where more than 120 foreign companies participated.

 More than one hundred Soviet firms, organizations, statesmen and public figures were given Gold Mercury International Awards at this event.

-The 21st International Conference of the Golden Mercury International Association (GMIA) was held in Sofia, Bulgaria at the end of September 1981.
+The 21st International Conference of the Gold Mercury International Association (GMIA) was held in Sofia, Bulgaria at the end of September 1981.

 Lorenzo Galo was Secretary-General of the Executive Committee of the GMIA at the time.

 A conference was held in Karachi on 7 April 1982.

 Another awards ceremony was held in Ethiopia in 1982.

 This was the first time this event had been held in an African country.

 The 1984 ceremony took place in Beijing on 14 April 1984.